PDIS/transcript/2022-10-21-BBC-HARDTalk.md

 Well, I think in her national day address, President Tsai Ing-Wen said very clearly that as long as there are equitable terms for dialogue, she's happy to have a conversation to keep the Taiwan Strait peaceful and so on.

 ### Zeinab Badawi:
-But I mean, she says she will only talk if Beijing drops that precondition that Taiwan is part of China.
-And so you've got a deadlock.
+But I mean, she says she will only talk if Beijing drops that precondition that Taiwan is part of China. [laughs] And so you've got a deadlock.
 They're not going to do that.
 President Xi has just reiterated unification must happen, and so you have no dialogue.

 ### Audrey Tang:
-Maybe a video conference then?
+Maybe a video conference then? [laughs]

 ### Zeinab Badawi:
 But, I mean, not even that's taken place.
 I mean, are you encouraging her to do that?